Thinking & Responding Hand Set 7 - 512

 Thinking & Responding Hand Set 3 - 508

-If you auction goes 3 passes around to you then you have a choice to open the bidding or pass the hand out.
+If your auction goes 3 passes around to you, then you have a choice to open the bidding or pass the hand out.
 If you choose to open the bidding, you have some different bidding tools in the 4th seat.
-Here we look at our options and how to help us make this decision.
+Here, we look at our options and how to help us make this decision.

 Thinking & Responding Hand Set 2 - 507